bfritscher/cours-vue-github-project-creator/data/stories/003-001-create-shoppinglistitem-component.md

 - **`defineEmits`:** A macro to declare the events a component can emit.
 - **Props and Events:** The primary way for parent and child components to communicate.

+### Acceptance Criteria

+- [ ] A new `ShoppingListItem.vue` component is created.
+- [ ] This component is responsible for rendering a single item from the shopping list.
+- [ ] The `ShoppingListItem` component receives the item data as a prop from its parent.
+- [ ] When a user interacts with an item (e.g., toggles its "checked" status), the component emits an event to notify the parent.
+- [ ] The parent component (`App.vue`) listens for this event and updates the state accordingly, ensuring the child component does not directly mutate the prop.

 <details>
 <summary>Hints</summary>